 Undiscovered Portugal: best places to get off the tourist trail

 Undiscovered Portugal is remarkably easy to find.
-Head east instead of west from Lisbon Airport.
-Drive over the Vasco da Gama bridge.
-And in no time you're in a landscape of cork trees, vineyards and nesting storks.
-Matthew Hancock, co-author of The Rough Guide to Portugal reveals his favourite places to get off the tourist trail and into undiscovered Portugal.
-All information in this article is taken from The Rough Guide to Portugal, your travel guide for Portugal.
+Head east instead of west from Lisbon Airport, drive over the Vasco da Gama bridge, and in no time you're in a landscape of cork trees, vineyards and nesting storks.
+Read on as our local travel expert, Matthew Hancock (co-author of The Rough Guide to Portugal), reveals his favourite places to get off the tourist trail and into undiscovered Portugal.

-The original village was designed for views over Spain and Portugal.
-And those views are just as impressive today.
+The original village was designed for views over Spain and Portugal, and those views are just as impressive today.
+This is a great place to watch sunsets over the mountains.
+Follow the ancient Roman road down to the river, where you can cool off with a refreshing swim.

 Marvão, Portugal

-Parts of the coastal Trilho dos Pescadores are deserted.
-You can walk for hours and see no one.
+Parts of the coastal Trilho dos Pescadores are nearly completely deserted: you can walk for hours and see no one.
 In fact, wildlife and occasional surfers are more common than walkers.

-Stay in laidback Odeceixe.
-Here the quaint village tumbles downhill to a river valley.
-And the local beach is well known to savvy surfers.
+A great place to say is the laidback Odeceixe.
+Here the quaint village tumbles downhill to a river valley and the local beach is well known to savvy surfers.
 Not up for riding waves?
 There’s also lagoon for swimming.

 Coimbra, Portugal © saiko3p/hutterstock